Paint Or Seek Maps Guide Hub

 Map Difficulty Overview

-House rates Easy with S-tier learning value — large flat surfaces and warm indoor tones.
-Grocery Store jumps to Medium with aisle geometry and product-color matching.
-Bank hits Hard thanks to marble gloss, vault shadows, and reflection traps on polished floors.
-Arcade tops out at Expert where neon saturation punishes default palettes and open floor lighting exposes silhouettes from every angle.
-Progress through difficulties deliberately; skipping straight to Arcade teaches frustration, not skill.
+Mansion rates Easy with S-tier learning value — large flat surfaces and warm indoor tones.
+Library jumps to Medium with stack-row geometry and book-spine color matching.
+Warehouse hits Hard thanks to industrial gloss, Crate stack shadows, and reflection traps on polished floors.
+Pirate Cove tops out at Expert where torch saturation punishes default palettes and open floor lighting exposes silhouettes from every angle.
+Progress through difficulties deliberately; skipping straight to Pirate Cove teaches frustration, not skill.

 How to Use These Map Guides

 Read the color zones section before your first round on a new map.
 Sample standing-height walls seekers scan from doorways, not decorative trim.
-Memorize two A-tier props per zone from the props tier list that appear on that map — sofa backs on House, refrigerator alcoves on Grocery Store, vault edges on Bank, prize machine rears on Arcade.
+Memorize two A-tier props per zone from the props tier list that appear on that map — sofa backs on Mansion, bookshelf end-caps on Library, crate-stack edges on Warehouse, barrel stack rears on Pirate Cove.
 After five rounds, review seeker tips from the same guide so role rotation improves your hide selection predictively.

 Frequently Asked Questions

-Which Paint and Seek map should beginners play first?
+Which Paint Or Seek map should beginners play first?

-House is the best starting map with Easy difficulty, flat walls, and forgiving warm lighting.
-Master eyedropper basics there before Grocery Store aisle complexity or Bank marble roughness.
+Mansion is the best starting map with Easy difficulty, flat walls, and forgiving warm lighting.
+Master eyedropper basics there before Library aisle complexity or Warehouse concrete roughness.

-How many maps are in Paint and Seek?
+How many maps are in Paint Or Seek?

-Four maps are currently available: House, Grocery Store, Bank, and Arcade.
+Four maps are currently available: Mansion, Library, Warehouse, and Pirate Cove.
 Each has unique lighting, color zones, and recommended hide strategies documented in our individual guides.

 Where can I see maps ranked by tier?